 - Users have the option to add 3D drawing functionality by installing the BUILD3D tool.

 This chemistry tool for Linux is a simulator for building and analyzing molecular dynamics.
-It is a very flexible tool which is used in different fields of applied science and engineering.
+It is a very flexible tool that is used in different fields of applied science and engineering.
 It can simulate the molecular dynamics of millions of particles.
 For this particular reason, it is highly used in biochemical reactions where there are huge protein and lipid molecules.
 The developers are trying hard to integrate it with the bioinformatics database.

 Key Features of GROMACS

 - Users don’t need to have any prior scripting knowledge.
-It features an easy to use and simple user interface.
+It features an easy-to-use and simple user interface.

 - The advanced loading screen feature provides you with information related to the remaining time and progress.